ubports/autopilot/docs/faq/faq.rst

 Q. If we add objectNames to QML items all over.
 What is the impact on memory?
 =============================================================================

-A. objectName is a QString property of QObject which defaults to QString().
+The objectName is a QString property of QObject which defaults to QString().
 QString is UTF-16 representation and because it uses some general purpose optimisations it usually allocates twice the space it needs to be able to grow fast.
 It also uses implicit sharing with copy-on-write and other similar